urakubo/Dojo-standalone/README.md

 ## How to use:

-Please download

-Launch the .
+1-a.
+Download Dojo_pyinstaller_small.zip on Windows10/64bit, unzip it, and click main.exe to confirm the launch of a small GUI.

+1-b.
+Download all the files on a PC with Python environment.
+Execute "python main.py" to confirm the launch of a small GUI.

-4-1) Download Mojo-style .
+2-a.
+Download a Mojo-style file (e.g. ).

-4-2) Prepare a stack of 2D EM images (tiff/png sequential files) and segmentated images (tiff/png sequential files).
+2-b.
+Prepare a stack of 2D EM images (tiff/png sequential files) and segmentated images (tiff/png sequential files).

-5) Download the Dojo-standalone.
+3. Download the Dojo-standalone.

-6) Command "python main.py", this launches a small gui that has 4 pulldown menus [File, Edit, Plugin, Help].

-7) Select dojo
+4. Select dojo

 ## A part of many unresolved problems: